4.12 Evaluation of Faculty

 The Dean:

-• Reviews all previous recommendations for compliance with policies and procedures.
+• Reviews the previous recommendations for compliance with policies and procedures.

-• If the Dean is not satisfied that an evaluation thus far has complied with policies and procedures, the Dean must return the recommendation with suggestions to the reviewing body whose recommendation is out of compliance for reconsideration and response.
-Copies of these communications are provided to the candidate and prior reviewing bodies (typically the planning unit personnel committee).
+• If the Dean is not satisfied that an evaluation thus far has complied with policies and procedures, the Dean must return the recommendation with suggestions to the review committee for reconsideration and response.
+Copies of these communications are provided to the candidate and the departmental review committee).

 • The Dean evaluates the performance of the candidate and drafts a recommendation with justifications.
 A copy of the recommendation is provided to the candidate.

-• When the Dean is satisfied that the evaluations have complied with all policies and procedures, the file along with the recommendation will be forwarded to the All-College Tenure and Promotion Committee and the Provost/VPAA.
+• When the Dean is satisfied that the evaluations have complied with all policies and procedures, the file along with the recommendations will be forwarded to the All-College Tenure and Promotion Committee and the Provost and VPAA.

-• The Dean provides the faculty member with written copies of all recommendations being forwarded to the All-College Faculty Tenure and Promotion Committee and the Provost/VPAA.
+• The Dean provides the faculty member with written copies of all recommendations being forwarded to the All-College Faculty Tenure and Promotion Committee and the Provost and VPAA.
 The faculty member may choose to submit additional documentation for clarification purposes only.
-Notification to submit additional material must be received by the Provost/VPAA within three business days of the faculty member’s receipt of the Dean’s recommendation.
-The additional information must be submitted within the time period determined by the Provost/VPAA in consultation with the faculty member.
-The planning unit/school personnel review committee, chair (as appropriate), and Dean must be given a chance to comment on such additional information before the Provost/VPAA and the All-College Faculty Tenure and Promotion Committee consider it in rendering their final decision on the issues of tenure and/or promotion.
+Notification to submit additional material must be received by the Provost and VPAA within three business days of the faculty member’s receipt of the Dean’s recommendation.
+The additional information must be submitted within the time period determined by the Provost and VPAA in consultation with the faculty member.
+The departmental review committee and Dean must be given a chance to comment on such additional information before the Provost and VPAA and the All-College Faculty Tenure and Promotion Committee consider it in rendering their final decision on the issues of tenure and/or promotion.

 The All-College Tenure and Promotion Committee: